 The vulnerability was repatched in the latest Windows versions, but operators still require keeping an eye out to ensure that it remains patched for all future versions.

-You can use the following methods to reduce the risks of an IP fragmentation attack:
+You can use the following methods to reduce the risks of an IP fragmentation attack in Canada:

 - Ensure that you’re using the updated operating system, which has installed all the latest security patches.